Ballesty-Liam/DnD-LLM-NPC/README.md

 ## Future Enhancements

 - Support for multiple NPCs with different personas
-- Voice output using TTS
-- Integration with VTT platforms like Roll20 or Foundry
 - Fine-tuning capabilities for custom knowledge domains

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments